Redmine leaks memory over 1G, YAML

 Finally, the port of Redmine to Ruby 1.9 (#4050) is not abandoned.

-#6 Updated by Stefan de Konink almost 6 years ago
+#6 Updated by Stefan de Konink about 6 years ago

 About your application's environment